rathinarajanofficial-png/uipath-generate-unicorn-name/README.md

 # Generate Unicorn Name - UiPath

 ## Description
-This is my first UiPath automation project.
+This is my first UiPath automation project built using UiPath Studio Web.

-The automation interacts with a website and generates a unicorn name using UiPath.
+## What It Does
+- Opens the Unicorn Name Generator website.
+- Clicks the **Generate** button.
+- Extracts the generated unicorn name.
+- Displays the generated name.

-## Technologies
+## Technologies Used
-- UiPath Studio
+- UiPath Studio Web
 - UI Automation

 ## Activities Used